 I wasn't comfortable with the fact that he was running to the right of Donald Trump.
 What I wanted to see was more of a mainstream campaign, where we jump on the momentum that Trump was capturing.
 I wanted to see Duke play down his past in regards to issues on race and anti-Semitism.
 I felt Trump had opened the door for that kind of metamorphosis.
 I wanted to present a reinvented kinder, gentler David Duke.
 But I was fighting upstream with that idea.
 As the campaign went forward, what I saw was David Duke reverting back to his old campaign practices, and I was not comfortable with that.
 I mean, I was raised by two black women…

 You were raised by two black women?

 Yes.
-My parents traveled a lot and I was privileged enough to be raised by two nannies that I loved very much.
+My parents traveled a lot, and I was privileged enough to be raised by two nannies who I loved very much.
 I am a firm believer that all people are created equal.
 And as far as Duke's anti-Semitism, I wanted him to understand that there were differences in our backgrounds and our views.